 NIA LEPS AGES-RS Study Data Analysis

-WebFirst is currently working with NIH National Institutes on Aging Laboratory of Epidemiology and Population Sciences (LEPS) to perform data analysis, re-organization and data cleanup on the AGES-RS Study Data.
+WebFirst worked with NIH National Institutes on Aging Laboratory of Epidemiology and Population Sciences (LEPS) to perform data analysis, re-organization and data cleanup on the AGES-RS Study Data.
 AGES-RS was established collaboratively with the Icelandic Heart Association (IHA).
 It began in 2002 with AGES, a re-examination of about 6,000 subjects born between 1907 and 1935 who had been previously examined in the Reykjavik Study beginning in 1967.
 Goals of AGES-RS include identifying genetic and other risk factors for diseases and conditions of aging; characterizing new phenotypes for these diseases in order to study them in relation to gene function and genetic/environmental interactions; and identifying molecular markers contributing to these diseases.
 Subject areas in the data tables include, but are not limited to: brain MRI, brain MRI post-processing, brain perfusion, total cerebral flow analysis, blood pressure, cognitive functions via neuropsychological tests, eye examination, retinal examination, DEXA, tonometry, and carotid plaque assessment.